grafit-off/streetster/README.md

 Create a website adaptive for different devices with a shopping cart on the client side

 ### 📜Description
-The online cycle shop with great looks consists of eight different pages with responsive, adaptive design and semantic markup.
-Was decided to make a shopping cart on the client side using JavaScript (local storage).
+The online bike shop with great looks.
+The website consists of eight different pages with responsive, adaptive design and semantic markup.
+It was decided to make a shopping cart on the client side using JavaScript (local storage).
 Also were implemented a lot of custom components.

 ### 🖼Results
 1. Responsive layout for different devices